OpenBankingUK/read-write-api-docs-pub/profiles/payment-initiation-api-profile.md

 - A PISP **must not** confirm funds using a payment-order-consent ConsentId created in a different version.
   - E.g. A ConsentId created in v3, must not be used to confirm funds on a v1 endpoint.

 #### Payment-Order Resource

 ##### POST

 - A PISP **must** use a payment-order consent ConsentId within the same version to create the payment-order resource (in that version)
   - E.g., A v3 payment-order **consent** can only be used to create a payment-order **resource** in v3.
 - An ASPSP **must not** allow a PISP to use a ConsentId from a previous version to create a Payment Order in a newer version, and vice versa

 ##### GET

 - A PISP **must** refer to the ASPSP's online Developer Portal for guidelines on accessibility of a payment-order resource in a newer version

 - A PISP **must** not access the payment-order resource types introduced in a newer version, on an older version endpoint:
   - E.g., an international-payment created in v3, that is accessed via the v1 payment-submissions endpoint.
 - A PISP **must** not access the payment-order resource created in a newer version on an older version endpoint:
   - E.g., for a domestic-payment resource created in v3, access via the v1 payment-submissions endpoint is not permitted.
 - An ASPSP **must** document the behaviour on the accessibility of a payment-order resource in a newer version on the ASPSP's online Developer Portal.
 - An ASPSP **must** allow access to the payment-order resource created in a previous version on a newer version endpoint (depending on an ASPSP's legal requirement for data retention):
   - E.g., a payment-submission created in v1, must be accessible as a v3 domestic-payment, with sensible defaults for additional fields introduced in v3 (e.g., if an ASPSP must make payment resources available for 7 years).
 - In the case where a payment-order type is the same, but the structure has changed in a newer version, sensible defaults may be used, with the ASPSP's Developer Portal clearly specifying the behaviour.
   - E.g., a new field StatusUpdateDateTime was introduced in v3, an ASPSPs must populate this with the last status update time (as the StatusUpdateDateTime is a mandatory field).

-## Endpoints

-This section looks at the list of available API endpoints to complete a Payment flow and optionality (definitions of mandatory, conditional or optional are defined in the Design Principles section in Read/Write Data API Specification).
-For detail on the request and response objects, please refer to the Data Model section of the specification.

-The Mandatory/Conditional/Optional status of a resource's POST endpoint matches the GET operation.
-If a POST endpoint is implemented, the GET endpoint  **must**  also be implemented.

-Endpoint design considerations:

-- Having a separate resource for the payment-order consent and payment-order resource ** ** means we can extend the flows in the future.
-- Separation in the payment-order consent and  the payment-order resource also allows for cleaner separation in updating the status of resources for ASPSPs that chose to implement the functionally.

-[TODO]

 ## Security & Access Control